-Refer to note 3 - Significant accounting policies and note 11 - Exploration and evaluation assets to the consolidated financial statements.
+Refer to note 2 - Basis of preparation, note 3 - Material accounting policies and note 8 - Exploration and evaluation assets to the consolidated financial statements.

-The carrying value of exploration and evaluation assets amounted to \$28.6 million as at December 31, 2022.
+The carrying value of exploration and evaluation assets amounted to \$33.9 million as at December 31, 2023.

 At the end of each reporting period, management applies judgment in assessing whether there are any indicators of impairment relating to exploration and evaluation assets.
 If there are indicators of impairment, the recoverable amount of the related asset is estimated in order to determine the extent of any impairment.
-Indicators of impairment may include (i) the period during which the Company has the right to explore in the specific area has expired during the year or will expire in the near future and is not expected to be renewed; (ii) substantive expenditure on further exploration for and evaluation of mineral resources in the specific area is neither budgeted nor planned; (iii) exploration for and evaluation of mineral resources in the specific area have not led to the discovery of commercially viable quantities of mineral resources and the entity has decided to discontinue such activities in the specific area; and (iv) sufficient data exists to indicate that the carrying value of the exploration and evaluation asset is unlikely to be recovered in full from successful development or by sale.
+Indicators of impairment may include (i) the period during which the Company has the right to explore in the specific area has expired during the year or will expire in the near future and is not expected to be renewed; (ii) substantive expenditure on further exploration for and evaluation of mineral resources in the specific area is neither budgeted nor planned; (iii) exploration for and evaluation of mineral resources in the specific area have not led to the discovery of commercially viable quantities of mineral resources and the entity has decided to discontinue such activities in the specific area; and (iv) sufficient data exists to indicate that the carrying value of the exploration and evaluation